TheMicronauts/TORAIZ-AS-1-Help/README.md

 Therefore, I have created a dedicated MIDI pattern (_Part_ in Cubendo-speak) containing every CC used by the AS-1, along with descriptive text (in the form of _Score_ or _Text Events_—named differently depending on where you are within the software, sigh).

-Placed anywhere on a MIDI track, this _Part_ allows for quick adjustments and then, on playback, ensures the instrument recalls the settings at that specific moment in time—for instance, at the start of a song to restore its initial state.
+Placed anywhere on a MIDI track, this _Part_ allows for quick adjustments and then, on playback, ensures the instrument recalls the settings at that specific moment in time—for instance, at the start of a song to restore its initial state (where it can also act as a panic button).
 Not only does it spare you from menu-diving, but it greatly reduces the need for managing presets, internal memory, Program Changes, or SysEx dumps.

 This XML file allows you to import it into your Cubase or Nuendo _Project_, along with two other _Parts_ (via _File > Import > Track Archive…_):